-Silverdale is in an area of outstanding natural beauty and very enduring and popular area for walkers.
+Silverdale is an area of outstanding natural beauty and a very enduring and popular area for walkers.

 Close to Morecambe Bay and on the outskirts of Silverdale, is a mysterious tower at Jenny Brown’s point.

-Walkers will have wondered about the isolated tower standing prominently on the shore is actually for.
+Walkers will have wondered what the isolated tower standing prominently on the shore is actually for.

 Being so close to the shore, some believed it was a beacon, used to direct ships, others suggested a limekiln.